KevinRivera14/Code-Quiz-/README.md

 GitHub Url:

 # Code Quiz:
-answer the following questions as the are realated to coding. you will have a time limit...Goodluck.
+Answer the following questions as the are realated to coding. you will have a time limit...Goodluck.